We all know that drinking coffee gives you a much-needed energy boost. A shot of espresso does a particularly good job of revitalizing your body.

 The next step involves pouring your coffee grounds into the built-in filter.
 Consider shaking this coffee basket slightly to allow the grounds to settle.
 Attach the spouted top of the Moka pot as tightly as you can.
 Lastly, place your Moka pot on a burner and set it to low or medium heat.

 If you love espresso but aren’t ready to fork over $500 for a quality espresso machine, there are cheaper alternatives.
-In fact, you can make the same great-tasting beverage using your drip coffee maker.
+In fact, you can end up with the same great-tasting beverage when you make espresso with a coffee maker.

 Although there are a couple of adjustments you’ll need to make, the brewing process is pretty simple.
 Other than a drip coffee maker, you can also make espresso using a Moka pot or French press.